supunj/sl-np-mapping/README.md

 ## Limitations

 1. Only supports OSM data in v6 XML format or in PBF format
-2. Park boundary should be a closed way tagged as ['boundary=national_park'](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dnational_park) - This can be changed but will require some re-factoring time.
+2. Park boundary should be a closed way tagged as ['boundary=national_park'](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dnational_park) - This can be changed but will require some refactoring time.
 3. The boundary should contain a unique name
 4. Elevation data are in USGS SRTM format